 It gets tough, painful even.
 And if discipline is built in such conditions, then by all means it stays embedded in our character for good.

-Sets of weight lifting, repetitions, cardio activities such as running, cycling or home workout like the P90 workout (explained in this P90 workout review) with all their repetitiveness – they all depend upon the concept of discipline.
+Sets of weight lifting, repetitions, cardio activities such as running, cycling or home workout like the P90 workout (explained in this P90 workout review), Piyo or any other Beachbody on Demand workout, with all their repetitiveness – they all depend upon the concept of discipline.

 It is soon enough that you adopt this habit of discipline and start applying it in other aspects of life.